pifopi/TCGPocketAutomation/README.md

 3. Edit the program configuration file in `config/settings.json`.
 Ensure it remains valid JSON after editing.
 Update the following fields:
    - `DiscordChannelId`: The channel where your bot will post messages.
    - `DiscordUserId`: Your Discord ID to receive notifications when warnings are triggered.

 ---

+## MuMu Setup
+1. Download and install [MuMu](https://www.mumuplayer.com/).
+You can also follow [this video](https://www.youtube.com/watch?v=sasJE7sHNVQ) to translate MuMu.
+2. Edit the `config/settings.json` file and update the following field:
+   - `MuMuPath`: Path to your MuMu installation.
+3. Create as many MuMu instances as required.
+4. For each instance:
+   - Launch the instance and install Pokémon TCG Pocket as you would on a normal phone.
+   - Open the game and proceed to the main menu where you see Boosters, Wonder Picks, and Shop.
+   - Go to the instance settings, then go to **Performance** settings, and allocate resources based on your machine (e.g., 2 cores and 2 GB RAM per instance).
+5. Edit the `config/settings.json` file and update the following fields:
+   - `MuMuMaxParallelInstance`: Maximum number of parallel MuMu instances.
+   - `MuMuInstances`: Details about each instance:
+     - `Name`: Friendly identifier for the instance.
+     - `MuMuId`: Id of the instance, the number you see before instance's name on MuMu

+---